On the Ability of Transformers to Verify Plans

 3. \emph{Inference Procedure:} We model learning as an idealized selection of the $T \in \Theta_n$ minimizing $\mathcal{R}(T)$ while matching the target function on all inputs of length $n/2$ \cite{huangformal2025}.
 Crucially, these inputs are restricted to use only a contiguous subset of the extended alphabet of size at most $n/2$.
 This forces the model to infer rules that are invariant to token identities.
 Our main result shows that this procedure converges: by selecting the simplest local algorithm on short data, the model effectively identifies the unique Symbolic Limit Transformer, guaranteeing generalization to length $n$.\footnote{In doing so, we improve on the treatment of the Unique Copy task compared to \citet{huangformal2025}.
 See Remark~\ref{app:uniquecopy}.}

 \emph{Guaranteed Length Generalization:} We show that expressibility by a Symbolic Limit Transformer is the necessary and sufficient condition for length generalization in our framework.
-Informally our result is the following,
+We note that this guarantee, similar to \citet{huangformal2025}, relies on the use of specific activation functions that in practice are only approximately represented by real-world MLPs (Heaviside in \citet{huangformal2025}, we also use 1/x).
+See Remark~\ref{remark:1byx} Informally our result is the following,

 \begin{theorem}[Informal version of Theorem~\ref{thm:guarantee}] A task is expressible by a Symbolic Limit Transformer iff our Inference Procedure generates a sequence of transformers $T_n$ that eventually generalize: there exists a threshold $N_0$ such that for all $m > N_0$, the model $T_m$ (selected on length $m/2$) correctly computes $f$ on all inputs up to length $m$. \end{theorem}